MyPillow F-Rated By Better Business Bureau: BBB Pulls Accreditation

 — Clayton Dec (@ClaytonDec) December 25, 2016

 The Better Business Bureau is not a law enforcement agency, it is a bureau that many consumers look to before making a purchase or before doing any business with a company.
 The BBB accreditation allows consumers can feel confident when making a purchase.
-The BBB accreditation is well-know, as they’ve been offering this rating service since 1912.
+The BBB accreditation is well-known, as they’ve been offering this rating service since 1912.
 They’ve been around more than a century and are considered a trusted and fair accreditation service.

 The BBB was created more than a century ago when a group of aggravated business owners had a real need for this type of service.
 They had come to their wit’s end trying to compete in business against unscrupulous competitors who had no qualms about creating false advertising for their wares.